mitranim/jisp/readme.md

                `(if (isnt args.length 0)
                     (args.reduce {,operator #0 #1})))))  ;; will be included otherwise

-You may only let parts of a template through, based on conditionals.
+You can choose which parts of a template to let through, based on conditionals.

-Because arguments are passed to macros blindly, they can enable new syntax, even silly like this:
+#### Code Construction

+Because jisp code is a series of nested arrays, macros can deconstruct and construct it on the fly.
+This is the reason for all those parentheses.

+For instance, you could enable a silly reverse syntax by reversing the code passed to a macro:

     (mac reverse form
       (get ((for exp i form